datafold-dev/datafold/README.rst

 * `NumPy <https://numpy.org/>`_
-    The data structure ``PCManifold`` in *datafold* subclasses from NumPy's ``ndarray`` to represent a point cloud on a manifold.
+    The data structure ``PCManifold`` in *datafold* subclasses from NumPy's ``ndarray`` to model a point cloud sampled on a manifold.
 A ``PCManifold`` point cloud is associated with a kernel that describes the data locality and hence the geometry.
-NumPy is used throughout *datafold* and is the default for all numerical data (data structures and algorithms).
+    NumPy is used throughout *datafold* and is the default for numerical data and algorithms.

 * `pandas <https://pandas.pydata.org/pandas-docs/stable/index.html>`_
    *datafold* addresses time series data in the data structure ``TSCDataFrame`` which subclasses from Pandas' rich data structure `DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_.
-   Internally, this is again a NumPy array.
-However, a data frame allows extended indexing (time, time series and features).
-The entire available time series data can be captured in a single object with easy data slicing and time series functionality.
+   Internally, this is again a NumPy array, but the data frame indexes time, time series and features.
+The entire available time series data can then be captured in a single object with easy data slicing and dedicated time series functionality.

 * `scikit-learn <https://scikit-learn.org/stable/>`_
    All *datafold* algorithms that are part of the "machine learning pipeline" align to the scikit-learn `API <https://scikit-learn.org/stable/developers/develop.html>`_.
    This is done by subclassing from
    `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`_.
-   or appropriate "MixIns". *datafold* also provides own base classes that align with scikit-learn (in a duck-typing way) for the required generalizations with respect to ``TSCDataFrame`` as input and output.
+   or appropriate "MixIns". *datafold* also defines own base classes that align with scikit-learn (in a duck-typing way) to allow passing time series data in a ``TSCDataFrame`` object.

 * `SciPy <https://docs.scipy.org/doc/scipy/reference/index.html>`_
-    Used for elementary numerical algorithms and data structures.
-Examples in *datafold* include the (sparse) linear least square regression, (sparse) solving for eigenpairs and sparse matrices as data structure for kernel matrices.
+    The package is used for elementary numerical algorithms and data structures in conjunction with NumPy.
+Examples in *datafold* include the (sparse) linear least square regression, (sparse) solving for eigenpairs and sparse matrices as optional data structure for kernel matrices.

 Additional developer dependencies are in the next section.